 The Remuneration Committee meets and reports to the board annually.
 Its members are currently one executive director and one non-executive director.
-Details of the directors' attendance at the remuneration committee meetings is set out in the Directors' Report on page 28 of the Annual Report.
+Details of the directors' attendance at the remuneration committee meetings is set out in the Directors' Report on page 8.
 The remuneration committee advises the board on remuneration and incentive policies and practices generally and makes specific recommendations on remuneration packages and other terms of employment for executive directors, other senior executives and non-executive directors and employees.